barrymister/barrymister.github.io/_posts/2024-08-31-its-been-awhile.markdown

 I passed the HAM Technician License Exam on July 1st and was in the FCC database on the 6th.

-So I am a license amateur radio operator.
+So I am a licensed amateur radio operator.

 Call sign KQ4TNV.